Adrianjewell91/study_progress/README.md

 # study_progress
 What I have studied since Oct 18th, 2017.
 Most recent additions are first.

+## 1/4

+Presenting Heaps with the man Cory.

 ## 1/3
 There are a lot of open source projects out there and it would be great to find a good one.
 I've hit up two of them.
 One of them had an issue I couldn't replicate because the instructions were quite vague.
 The other one is rather obscure, so I'm going to keep looking for other ones to start looking.